Q. I think I want to write a grant proposal. How do I begin?

 Q. My grant is ending and I would like to transfer remaining funds to a miscellaneous account.
 Is this possible?

 A. The Office of Research and Sponsored Programs is primarily a pre-award office.
 Pre-award is associated with the activities performed before the grant proposal is funded.
 The Grant Accounting Office handles all post-award activity.
 Post-award activity includes all functions of a grant after the award is issued.
-Transferring of funds is a post-award activity and must be cleared through Cindy Andrews , payroll and grants coordinator.
+Transferring of funds is a post-award activity and must be cleared through Cindy Andrews (Cindy.Andrews@nicholls.edu), Accounting and Payroll.